-- The Heatmap does not appear correctly, can I retake the screenshot?
+- How can I retake my heatmap's screenshot?

-- Why can’t I see Heatmap reports for some of my pages?
+- Why can’t I see a heatmap for some of my pages?

-- What is the retention period for Continuous Heatmaps data?
+- What is the retention period for Heatmap data?

 - What happens to my Heatmap data if I delete Recordings?